 Mitsuba may also be found under the names Purple-Leaved Japanese Wild Parsley, Mitsuba, and Purple-Leaved Japanese Honewort.
 Plants are low growing, about 18-24 inches (45.5 to 61 cm.) tall by 8 inches (20.5 cm.) across with heart-shaped, lightly ruffled leaves borne off of purple/bronze stems.
 The plant flowers light pink in mid-summer.

 Mitsuba is native to eastern Asia.
 It can be used in shade gardens where its foliage contrasts nicely with other shade lovers such as:

-In Asian cuisine, Japanese parsley is used as a seasoning, a potency tonic and the leaves and root are cooked as a vegetable while sprouts are eaten in salads.
+In Asian cuisine, Japanese parsley is used as a seasoning, a potency tonic, and the leaves and roots are cooked as a vegetable while sprouts are eaten in salads.
 All parts of the plant are edible from roots to seed; however, some people report toxic effects (dermatitis) from repeated contact and toxicity from eating large quantities of the plant.
-The flavor is said to be akin to celery combined with parsley, sorrel and coriander.
+The flavor is said to be akin to celery combined with parsley, sorrel, and coriander.
 Yum!